 Topics and series.
 This historical marker is listed in these topic lists: Disasters • Horticulture & Forestry.
 In addition, it is included in the Civilian Conservation Corps series list.

 Location.
 32° 26.102′ N, 110° 47.364′ W. Marker is near Summerhaven, Arizona, in Pima County.
 It is a short (0.6 mile) hike to reach the Lemmon Rock Lookout Tower Marker.

 Directions to hike: Take the Catalina Highway off Tanque Verde Road in Tucson.
 Drive 4.2 miles to the Forest boundary and continue 28 miles, past Mt.
 Lemmon Ski Valley, to the power substation on Radio Ridge.
 A parking area is on the left, about a mile past Mt.
 Lemmon Ski Valley, near the end of Observatory Road.

 From the parking area follow the Mt.
 Lemmon trail, on the south side of the power substation, 0.45 miles southwest to the Lemmon Rock Lookout trail.
 Turn left and follow the Lemmon Rock Lookout trail 0.15 miles south to the Lookout Tower.
+Touch for map.
 Marker is in this post office area: Mount Lemmon AZ 85619, United States of America.
+Touch for directions.